Envisioning Prison Abolition: Stories, Visions and Reflections

 Take one step today to abolish prisons.
 Meditate on what a world without prisons would look like.
 Write a postcard.
 Write a letter.
 Visit someone.
 Unapologetically kiss them, even if it gets you written up.
 Make a phone call on behalf of a prisoner being retaliated against for resisting.
 Make a phone call to someone outside the razor wire you haven’t called in a while.
 Reach out and connect with someone.
 Tell your story with your whole heart.
 Dream dangerous dreams of freedom.
 Like a tiger, pace in your cage, and remember who you are.

 Take another step tomorrow.
 Take another step the day after that, and the day after that, and the day after THAT.
 Not just today, on August 21st, 2018, or until September 9th.
 Today, tomorrow, and every day thereafter until we have eradicated this social evil from every corner of the planet.
 If you can’t take a physical step on a certain day, reflect on what you have done the days before and how to make it more effective.
 Even if it’s for 30 seconds, hold that image of a world without prisons in your mind.

 We must all work together.
 I have never been incarcerated.
-But until all my friends mentioned in this piece can sit at my kitchen table, until I am not afraid of ending up in a cage, I am not free.
+But until all my friends, including those mentioned in this piece, can sit at my kitchen table; until I am not afraid of ending up in a cage; I am not free.